THE AUTISM UNSEEN KILIMANJARO CHALLENGE – AUGUST 2017

 Such was the wonderful comradery of the porters and guides, who the team owed so much to, that upon arrival into camp, Charlie was carried aloft, and triumphantly paraded around the campsite, to celebrate not only his fortitude, but also his resilience for not giving up.

-On the final ascent, after enduring five hours of extreme cold, biting winds, darkness, and frozen terrain, and just before Stella Point at 18,500 ft.
-Charlie succumbed to altitude sickness, and he had to turn back, returning to the lower altitudes of Barafu base camp for medical treatment, accompanied by his carer and two guides.
+On the final ascent, after enduring five hours of extreme cold, biting winds, darkness, and frozen terrain, and just before Stella Point at 18,500 ft. part of the team had to turn back due to altitude sickness, returning to the lower altitudes of Barafu base camp for medical treatment.

 The remainder of the team carried onto the rim of the crater at Stella Point where they had the pleasure of witnessing perhaps one of the most memorable sunrises ever, with dawn striking the summit of the mountain, and the ‘Roof of Africa’ being laid bare before them.
 From Stella Point the team became strung out, with each individual being accompanied by two guides, for the 500ft. climb to the summit.
 This final part of the team’s epic journey was tortuous, the air was thin, each step was laboured and difficult, and it took a further two hours for them to reach the summit.
 However, the exhilaration of standing on Uhuru Peak made it all worthwhile.

 Once back in the UK, the team can look back at the photographs and videos and recapture the wonderful moments and memories had by all, the team spirit, the friendships, the laughs, the joys of becoming a family.
-Most of all, the incredible contribution that Charlie, Max and Jonathan had made to everyone’s life, not just the team of carers, but also the remainder of the group of climbers, made up of 20 University students from around the UK.
+Most of all, the incredible contribution that these autistic individuals had made to everyone’s life, not just the team of carers, but also the remainder of the group of climbers, made up of 20 University students from around the UK.

 A HUGE THANK YOU TO ALL OUR SPONSORS, TESCO, FUND RAISERS, AND THE GENERAL PUBLIC WHO CONTRIBUTED TO OUR RAFFLES AND BUCKET COLLECTIONS, WITHOUT YOUR KIND DONATIONS, THIS ADVENTURE WOULD NOT HAVE BEEN POSSIBLE